lizabelos/UnivKbd/README.md

 target_link_libraries(myapp PRIVATE UniQKey::UniQKey)
 ```

-With autotools, link to the library `libUniQKey.a`.
+With autotools, link to the library `libUniQKey.a` or `libUniQKey.lib`.

 To create a floating keyboard that will show up when a widget is focused, use the following code:
 ```cpp